QinganZhao/QinganZhao.github.io/README.md

 # QinganZhao.github.io
-This is the repository of my personal website *franklinzhao.top*
+This is the repository of my personal website *http://franklinzhao.top*.